-Simultaneously with completion of this offering, American Capital will purchase \$50 million of our common stock at the initial public offering price in a private placement, and will own approximately 20.6% of our outstanding common stock upon completion of this offering, or 18.4% assuming the underwriters exercise the over-allotment option in full (which percentages include 750,000 shares of restricted common stock to be issued to American Capital simultaneously with completion of this offering).
-American Capital will agree that, for a period of 365 days after the date of this prospectus, it will not, without the prior written consent of Citigroup Global Markets Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated, dispose of or hedge any of the shares of our common stock that it will receive in exchange for its \$50 million investment in our company, subject to certain exceptions and extension in certain circumstances.
-This lock-up agreement will not apply to any shares of our common stock that will or may be issued to American Capital has also indicated to us that is does not presently intend to sell or otherwise dispose of the shares of our common stock that it will receive in exchange for its \$50 million investment for at least three years after the date of this prospectus.
+Simultaneously with completion of this offering, American Capital will purchase \$50 million of our common stock at the initial public offering price in a private placement, and will own approximately 16.7% of our outstanding common stock upon completion of this offering, or 14.8% assuming the underwriters exercise the over-allotment option in full.
+American Capital has indicated that it may elect to purchase additional shares of our common stock in this concurrent private placement or as part of this offering, subject to a maximum additional investment of \$50 million of our common stock (for a maximum total investment of \$100 million).
+If American Capital elects to purchase additional shares of our common stock, American Capital's percentage ownership of our common stock could increase substantially.
+We cannot assure you that American Capital will make this offer or, if it does, the additional amount it may offer to purchase.
+American Capital will agree that, for a period of 365 days after the date of this prospectus, it will not, without the prior written consent of Citigroup Global Markets Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated, dispose of or hedge any of the shares of our common stock that it will receive in exchange for its investment in our company pursuant to this concurrent private placement, subject to certain exceptions and extension in certain circumstances.
+This lock-up agreement will not apply to any shares of our common stock that may be issued to our Manager or American Capital in the future pursuant to the management agreement or our equity incentive plan for our Manager and its affiliates.
+American Capital has also indicated to us that is does not presently intend to sell or otherwise dispose of the shares of our common stock that it will purchase in the concurrent private placement for at least three years after the date of this prospectus.